open-airlab/neuromorphic_au_drone_racing/README.md

 This repository contains the public datasets and code for event camera perception for drone racing.
 The dataset is comprised of two parts: N-AU-DR-sim containing simulated data and N-AU-DR-real containing real event data.

 ## Download the dataset
-The entire dataset can be downloaded from: (link coming very soon!)
+The entire dataset can be downloaded from: [N-AU-DR](https://drive.google.com/drive/folders/1InoQCxsV5SEjSLCI9hsjjMPBX8-QMu_H?usp=sharing)
 (10GB compressed and 33GB uncompressed).
 Each dataset is split into a training set and a validation set.